GovTechSG/seed-documentation/onboard-device/windows.md

 ```
 2. Take note of the Intune device ID that will be displayed on the Powershell window.
 3. On your **non-SE GSIB** device, go to [TechPass portal](https://portal.techpass.gov.sg/secure/account/profile) > **My Account** > **Profile**.
 4. Click **Onboard device to SEED** and follow the on-screen instructions to submit this Intune device ID.
-Intune installs the required softwares and configurations to complete your device onboarding.
+Intune installs the required software and configurations to complete your device onboarding.

   If your onboarding is successful, within an hour, you will receive a successfully onboarded email to your organisational email address.